Nest-Analytics/Cloud-DevOps-Exercises/week-07/README-Exercise-1.md

 ## What You Need

 - Docker Desktop installed and running
-- The game app source code here - https://....
+- The app source code here - https://....
 - A terminal

 ---